 Note to Editor**:

-In South Australia it is illegal to use a hand held telephone (which includes writing or sending SMS messages) when driving or stationary but not parked.
+In West Australia it is illegal to use a hand held telephone (which includes writing or sending SMS messages) when driving or stationary but not parked.

-* Based on a survey of 470 SA drivers by Pure Profile Research in August 2013
+* Based on a survey of 470 WA drivers by Pure Profile Research in August 2013

 Media hotline number: 02 9292 9742